kalabox/kalabox/docs/users/cli.md

 !!! tip "Easily switch contexts"
     If you are in a different app or global context you can easily run a command against another app using the `kbox <APPNAME> command` syntax.

-Here are all the core commands provided by the Kalabox CLI out of the box and without using a special app generating plugin.
+Here are all the core commands provided by the Kalabox CLI out of the box and without using a special app generating plugin:

 config
 ------

 `kbox config` will print out the currently active Kalabox configuration.
-If you are inside of an app context then Kalabox will merge in your app config into your global config.
+If you are inside of an app context, Kalabox will merge your app config into your global config.

 ### Usage